 Note: A contribution may be made by an employer on behalf of the product holder or retail client.

+counterparty spread means [for further information, see proposal B7 of Consultation Paper 308 Review of RG 97 Disclosing fees and costs in PDSs and periodic statements (CP 308)].

 distribution costs means the costs or amounts paid or payable for the marketing, offer or sale of a product.

 Note: This includes any related adviser remuneration component other than an advice fee.